OpenSource-Syndicate/RAVANA/context.md

 5.  **Update State & Memory**:
     -   The `EmotionalIntelligence` module assesses the response, perhaps slightly increasing the "intellectual satisfaction" component of the mood vector.
     -   The entire interaction (situation, plan, response, new mood) is packaged and sent to the `EpisodicMemory` module to be saved as a new memory.
-6.  **Learn**: The `AgentSelfReflection` module is triggered.
-It might analyze this interaction and generate an insight: "My analysis of ethics improves when I explicitly list pros and cons."
-This insight becomes a new, powerful memory that can guide future planning.
+6.  **Learn & Reflect**: This is a multi-part step triggered by the agent's emotional state:
+    -   If the agent is in a **"Reflective"** mood, the `AgentSelfReflection` module is triggered.
+It might analyze recent performance and generate a testable hypothesis (e.g., "I hypothesize my planning is less effective when my mood is negative.").
+The `AGIExperimentation` module can then design and run a controlled experiment to validate this.
+    -   If the agent's mood is **"Bored"** or **"Confused,"** the `CuriosityTrigger` is activated.
+It identifies knowledge gaps or interesting threads from recent memories and prompts the `DecisionEngine` to engage in information-seeking behavior.

 This loop repeats, creating a flywheel effect where the AGI continuously accumulates experience and refines its own behavior.